-As a house ages, it can develop aches and pains, which, if allowed to continue untreated, may cause it to become unsafe.
-If you qualify, the Housing Rehabilitation Program may be able to help you bring your home back into a safe, sanitary, and decent condition.
+As a house ages, it can develop aches and pains.
+If allowed to continue untreated, it may become unsafe.
+If you qualify, the Housing Rehabilitation Program may be able to help you bring your home back into a safe, sanitary and decent condition.

 The Community Development Department operates four programs under the umbrella of the Housing Rehabilitation Program.
 Participants in these programs must be income eligible.

-If you have questions or want more information about the Housing Rehabilitation Program, call the Murfreesboro Community Development Department at 615-890-4660, or stop by the office in the McFadden Community Center.
-You can find a handy brochure on the program here.
+If you have questions or want more information about the Housing Rehabilitation Program, call the Murfreesboro Community Development Department at 615-890-4660, or stop by the office in the McFadden Community Center, 211 Bridge Avenue, Murfreesboro.